balena-io-experimental/balena-migrate/README.md

 The stage 1 script will reconfigure the bootloader of the system to use the created initramfs and optionally reboot the system.
 On systems using grub as bootloader the system is configured to have one shot at the modified boot configuration using grub-reboot.
 On RPI the */boot/config.txt* and */boot/cmdline.txt* files are modified.
-They are reset to their original values by the stage 2 script.
+They are restored to their original values by the stage 2 script.

 ### Stage 2

-When booted from the newly created initramfs the contained stage 2 scripts will attempt to store all required files inside the tmpfs that the initram system is mounted on.
+When booted from the modified initramfs the contained stage 2 scripts will attempt to store all required files inside the tmpfs that the initram system is mounted on.
 The configuration created in stage 1 (*/etc/balena-migrate-stage2.conf*) contains instructions on which files to transfer to the tmpfs.